GR36/website/links/_posts/2018-12-02-top-10-ipad-features.md

 ---
 > Time for an overhaul, so that—at minimum—two apps can access the audio input at one time.
 That would let me talk to someone on Skype while recording the conversation with a different app.

 This would be huge for me, recording podcasts is the single thing that keeps a MacBook hanging around.
-I would;d still edit with keyboard and mouse but it’s 100% time for better audio on an iPad.
+I would still edit with keyboard and mouse but it’s 100% time for better audio on an iPad.